Tolvic/testing/Notes/Non-Deterministic-Tests.md

 2. You lose confidence in your entire testing suite
 3. increases the time it take to run the tests an get code into production

-## Common Causes
+## Common Causes and Fixes
 * lack of isolation
 * asynchronous behaviour
-* remote srvices
+* remote services
 * time
 * resource leak

 ### Lack of Isolation

 In order to get tests to run reliably, you must have clear control over the environment in which they run, so you have a well-known state at the beginning of the test.

 If one test creates or modifies some data and leaves it lying around, it can corrupt the run of another test which may rely on a different state.